Heading

 End Sub

-The extra description at the top is a comment meant for you, the reader.
+The extra description in green at the top is a comment meant for you, the human reader.
 All comments start with a single quote character in VBA.
-You may omit comments if you wish, but as things get more complicated, it's generally a good idea to include some non-trivial description of what you're doing because you might not remember what you were thinking a year from now.
-The above comment is redundant, so I'm getting rid of it.
+You may omit comments if you wish, but as things get more complicated, it's a good idea to include some non-trivial explanations of what you're doing because you may not remember what you were thinking six months from now.
+The above comment is redundant with such a simple macro, but it doesn't hurt to leave it.

 Selection.Paragraphs.First.Range.Delete